17 Jan The most spectacular diving spots in Egypt

 Egypt’s impressive, colourful underwater world is rightly characterised as one of the most beautiful diving destinations in the world.
 The Red Sea in particular is known to divers and snorkellers worldwide for its water clarity and biodiversity.
 Plus, the sun shines here almost 365 days a year – optimal conditions to go on a discovery tour!

-The TUI BLUE Makadi Garden and TUI BLUE Makadi hotels (both For Two hotels) are located directly on a private sandy beach in Makadi Bay on the Red Sea in Egypt.
+The TUI BLUE Makadi Gardens and TUI BLUE Makadi hotels (both For Two hotels) are located directly on a private sandy beach in Makadi Bay on the Red Sea in Egypt.
 The newly built TUI BLUE Alaya (also a For Two Hotel) is located about 257 kilometres from Makadi Bay in Marsa Alam, right on the popular Coraya Bay.

 You can reach the most beautiful and best-known diving spots in Egypt by boat from Makadi Bay and Marsa Alam – just inquire at the TUI BLUE Hotels 😉